RhymePlays/RhymeMusic/readme.md

 ---
 ### Optional To Do:
 - Make a way to update to newer versions
+- Make it work with youtube (EG: Streaming, "My Mix", and Download)
 - Make **failsafe** music extact/file-read system *(BUGFIX)*
 ---
 - Search and fix **Bugs**.